c0ldlasagna/Alprog-Final-Project/README.md

 - Network send/receive buffer size is static, therefore causing errors when message is too large.
 - Passwords are stored in plaintext.
 - UI could look and function a little better.
+- No multithreading
+- Uses winsock, so only works on windows.

 ## Libraries used: